British Museum

 The Unmissable Rooms

-Room 41 has the Lewis Chessmen: 93 Norse gaming pieces carved from walrus ivory and found on the Isle of Lewis in Scotland in 1831.
-They date from the 12th century and are surprisingly small, and surprisingly expressive.
-The figures include bishops, warriors biting their shields in battle frenzy, and serene queens.
-Eleven of the pieces are in the National Museum of Scotland in Edinburgh; the Museum of the Isles on Lewis also has one.
+Room 41 has the Lewis Chessmen: 93 Norse gaming pieces carved from walrus ivory, found on the Isle of Lewis in Scotland in 1831, dating from the 12th century.
+They are small, and they are surprisingly expressive: bishops with solemn faces, warriors biting their shields in battle frenzy, queens with their chins resting on their hands.
+The pieces are divided between the British Museum (82 pieces) and the National Museum of Scotland in Edinburgh (11 pieces); the Museum of the Isles on Lewis has one.

 The Great Court

 Norman Foster’s glass roof over the central courtyard, completed in 2000, is architecturally the most impressive space in the building.
-The central Reading Room, a circular structure within the courtyard, no longer functions as a library (the British Library moved to King’s Cross in 1997) but is open to visitors.
+The central Reading Room – a circular structure that housed the British Library until it moved to King’s Cross in 1997 – is open to visitors.
+Karl Marx worked in it; so did many others.

 Practical Notes

-The museum is walking distance from Holborn, Russell Square, or Tottenham Court Road stations.
+Free entry to the permanent collection; temporary exhibitions require a ticket and are worth checking before visiting.
+The museum is a 10-minute walk from Holborn, Russell Square, or Tottenham Court Road stations.